 Where the Rocky Mountains meet the high plains lies a town with a story that has more twists than a spaghetti Western.
 Las Vegas, New Mexico, has been a welcome waystation on the pioneer-traveled Santa Fe Trail, a hideout for bank robbers, a stopover for gunslingers, a booming railroad town in the late 19th century, and a filming location for more than a century of movies and television shows.

-Kathy Hendrickson, owner and chief guide of Southwest Detours, has immersed herself in these stories and more, partly to satisfy a boundless curiosity about her adopted hometown and the 1889 Maloof house that she and her husband restored.
+Kathy Hendrickson, former local tour guide, has immersed herself in these stories and more, partly to satisfy a boundless curiosity about her adopted hometown and the 1889 Maloof house that she and her husband restored.
 It’s one of the town’s more than 900 buildings on the National Register of Historic Places, many of which can be seen from self-guided walking excursions promoted by the city.
 Her other reason for historical immersion?
 To better narrate the tales of the town to visitors from near and far.

 “I meet people from all over the world who come here for different things,” she says.
 “Train enthusiasts and ‘Fred Heads’ who travel around visiting Fred Harvey hotels and historic depots, or photographers seeking to capture wildlife, or fans of architecture, Teddy Roosevelt, and the Rough Riders, and Old West buffs exploring areas that Billy the Kid and Doc Holliday frequented.
 Oh, and there’s a castle right outside town!”

-The “castle” is the former Montezuma Hotel, now part of United World College, and a destination on one of Hendrickson’s by-appointment tours.
+The “castle” is the former Montezuma Hotel, now part of United World College.
 The original structure, built in 1881 by the Fred Harvey Company and the Atchison, Topeka and Santa Fe Railroad, lasted only two years before being destroyed by fire.
 The rebuilt hotel also burned down only four months after opening.
 The third time (which added more bricks than lumber) was the charm for the castle, designated one of America’s Treasures by the White House Millennium Council in 1998, and restored in 2001 for use as a student center, offices, and dorms by UWC.

 Dwan Light Sanctuary